Gregory, Queensland: Education

 There are no schools in Gregory.
 The nearest government primary school is Burketown State School in neighbouring Burketown to the north; however, Gregory is so large that the school would only be accessible to those living in the northern parts of Gregory.
 There are no secondary schools in Gregory, nor nearby.
-Other options for schooling are distance education and boarding schools.
+The alternatives for schooling are distance education and boarding schools.

 Amenities

 The Gregory branch of the Queensland Country Women's Association meets at various locations in the district.

 Attractions

 Willis Lookout is a tourist attraction (18.9833°S 139.2500°E).

 Brodies Lookout is a tourist attraction (18.9167°S 139.5667°E).